 Recap your thoughts

-When you finish your presentation, it is a good idea to make a quick recap of the most important ideas and conclusions.
+When you finish your webinar presentation, it is a good idea to make a quick recap of the most important ideas and conclusions.
 This works as a summary of what you have talked about during the last half hour or so and can make a good starting point for a question session.

-Keep in mind that people usually best remember the beginning and end of presentations, so make sure you pay extra attention to those two moments.
+Keep in mind that people usually best remember the beginning and end of webinar presentations, so make sure you pay extra attention to those two moments.
 They will strongly influence the overall impression that the audience will leave with.

 Give your contact details